Thursday, 25 May 2017

 Today in rock history 25th May

-1974 – Jim Morrison’s widow, Pam, dies of a drug overdose 1983 – This Day in Dio: Dio release their Holy Diver album.
+1948 - Klaus Meine-singer for The Scorpions born in Germany 1950 – Born today, Robby Steinhardt-violinist for Kansas 1965 - Dave Davies, guitarist for The Kinks stumbled onto drummer Mick Avory’s cymbal and was knocked unconscious during a concert in London.
+1969 - The Who & Led Zeppelin performed on the same bill for the only time at the Merriweather Post Pavilion in Columbia, Maryland.
+1978 - The Who performed a secret concert for fan club members at London’s Shepperton Film Studios for their documentary The Kids Are Alright.
+This would be Keith Moon’s last performance with The Who.
+1983 – This Day in Dio: Dio release their Holy Diver album.
 1988 – Frank Zappa must have had a great agent.
 Because he’s invited to perform during the opening night of the historic Reagan/Gorbachev summit in Moscow.
 But he also had lousy business sense.
 Zappa declined.
 1989 – “Weird Al” Yankovic records “She Drives Like Crazy” and “Isle Thing” for the UHF soundtrack.
+1990 - Lou Gramm departed Foreigner.
+Guitarist Mick Jones said Gramm’s departure was due to Gramm’s solo work conflicting with Foreigner’s commitments.
+Gramm later re-joined Foreigner in 1992 before departing again in 2003.
 1997 – The day after his 56th birthday, Bob Dylan is admitted into a Los Angeles hospital with chest pains.
 What’s feared to be a heart attack turns out to be a case of histoplasmosis, or an inflammation of the sac around his heart.
 He cancels a European tour.
 2000 – In Houston, Eddie Van Halen is tested for cancer at the M.D.
 Anderson Cancer Center.
 The hospital says that the tests are routine, and that the guitarist is not ill.
 2000 – Paul McCartney wins the ultimate accolade from Britain’s music industry when he is awarded the first Fellowship of the British Academy of Composers & Songwriters Award during the annual Ivor Novello awards in London.
 2000 – The 21st annual W.C.
 Handy Blues Awards are webcast live via the House Of Blues website.
 2003 – Mars Volta keyboardist Jeremy Ward is found dead of a suspected drug overdose at his Los Angeles home.
 He was 27.
 2004 – Courtney Love pleads guilty to being under the influence of a controlled substance, a charge stemming from a 2003 arrest.
 She is now eligible for a sentence that would require her to attend a drug treatment program instead of going to jail.
 2004 – In a surprising move, Vermont-based jam band Phish announces that it plans to split following the conclusion of its summer tour in August.
 2006 – Legendary songwriting and producing team Kenny Gamble and Leon Huff, Kinks frontman Ray Davies, electro-rock outfit New Order and veteran pop siblings the Bee Gees are among the honorees at the 51st Ivor Novello Awards for songwriters.
 2007 – Wayne Fontana of the 60’s group, “Mindbenders”, was taken into custody.
 Wayne admitted to pouring petrol on a bailiff’s vehicle and setting it on fire.